Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/NumPoints/documentation.md

 ### Note(s)

-* Other names for this node include: Number of points, Amount of points.
+* Other names for this node include: NumPoints, Number of points, Amount of points.

 ### Example(s)